albrenne/DEVNET-2081/README.md

 In this workshop, you will learn how to fine-tune an LLM using PyTorch and the Hugging Face Trainer API.
 To evaluate if fine-tuning was effective, attendees will measure the accuracy of the LLM before and after fine-tuning.
 This workshop will explore writing Python code to leverage NVIDIA's GPUs to fine-tune the LLM running on Cisco’s UCS-X series hardware.

+## Acknowledgement

+This code is **heavily based on the [Hugging Face LLM Course](https://huggingface.co/learn/llm-course/en/chapter0/1?fw=pt)**, which provides excellent tutorials and educational resources for working with Transformers and fine-tuning language models using PyTorch.

 ## Prerequisites

 * Python 3.8+